-• Training and Awareness.
+Training and Awareness.
 International Paper regularly trains its employees and those of its subsidiaries in the standards of ethical behavior, policies, procedures and legal requirements that define the way we do business.
 We typically provide training to our Global Sourcing and Supply Chain Operations employees on the potential indicators of slave labor and human trafficking and how to report potential risk situations.
-We have also been developing an updated Third Party Code training module for rollout to all full-time, salaried employees, as well as an online course on human trafficking to incorporate as part of a multi-year training plan.
+In May of 2022, we rolled out an updated Third Party Code training module to certain groups of employees in the Global Sourcing and Supply Chain organizations.
+We are also translating an online course on human trafficking into multiple languages to incorporate as part of a multi-year training plan.
 Furthermore, we provide a checklist for site visits, so employees have a resource to track their observations, which could include warning signs of slave labor.
 As appropriate across our global regions, International Paper also provides training and educational materials to temporary employees, suppliers and contractors.